MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissitebinding.md

 New-IISSiteBinding -Name "TestSite" -BindingInformation $bindingInformation -CertificateThumbPrint $thumbPrint -CertStoreLocation $storeLocation -Protocol https
 ```

-This powershell script example shows how to create a self-signed certificate on Personal store, export the certificate to ROOT store to make the certificate considered as a trusted certificate in the local machine and add a new HTTPS binding on a web site named TestSite for testing purpose.
+This powershell script example shows how to create a self-signed certificate on Personal store.
+Export the certificate to ROOT store to make the certificate considered as a trusted certificate
+in the local machine and add a new HTTPS binding on a website named TestSite for testing purposes.

 ## PARAMETERS